jayljohnson/docker-generic/README.md

 ### About

-This project was started because it takes a lot of work to setup a new project environment from scratch, and I wanted a place to build knowledge on best practices without inventing the wheel for each new project.
-The containers simplify and automate lot of the boilerplate environment setups down to a few makefile commands.
+This project was started because it takes a lot of work to setup a new project environment from scratch, and I wanted to avoid reinventing the wheel for each new project.

+Containers simplify and automate the boilerplate environment setups down to a few makefile commands.

-It was born out of frustration with random environment errors while working with python across different computers with different OS's.
-The containerized base environment gives a quick start from which to launch any type project without having to worry about local computer setups and software dependencies.
+This was born out of frustration with random environment errors while working with python across different computers with different OS's.
+This project enables a quick start from which to launch any type project without having to worry about local computer setups and software dependencies.

-The primary tools I like to use are python and a database, and the project has a limited scope that includes those without many extras.
+The primary tools I like to use are python and a database.
+The project includes only the essentials needed to get a new python project up and running.
 The database is postgres because it reliable for both small projects and at scale.